steveblue/angular-router-reset-example/README.md

 ```

-^ In this example ClosureCompiler correctly mangles all properties except loadChildren.
-Interestingly enough, `children` is not mangled, and `loadChildren` is not mangled either.
+^ In this example ClosureCompiler correctly mangles all properties except loadChildren. `children` is not mangled, and `loadChildren` is not mangled either.

 RESULTS IN THE FOLLOWING ERROR: